nepi-engine/nepi_rui/README.md

     python -m rui_webserver

 TODO(mlautman): run with rosrun
-The backend only works if the frontend has been built for production (see below).
+TODO(davetcoleman): move these instructions after the frontend ones since they are dependent in that order The backend only works if the frontend has been built for production (see below).

 ### Frontend